putitsimply/christian-bible-explained/2-chronicles.md

 2 Chronicles is a history-style book that retells the story of Judah[^gl_judah], the southern kingdom of Israel[^gl_israel], from Solomon’s reign through to the Babylonian exile[^gl_exile] and then a hint of return.
 It focuses mostly on Judah (especially Jerusalem[^gl_jerusalem] and the temple[^gl_temple]), rather than the northern kingdom (Israel).

+Like 1 Chronicles, it is written from a “looking back” perspective.
+It pays extra attention to worship, reforms, and what lessons a community should learn from its past.

 ## What it contains

 It starts with King Solomon, David’s son.
 Solomon becomes famous for asking God[^gl_god] for wisdom, building the temple in Jerusalem, and leading a time of wealth and stability.
 The temple is described as the centre of worship[^gl_worship], and there is a big dedication ceremony where Solomon prays and people celebrate.